 Yes, that's the story I lull myself to sleep with every night since the wisdom tooth removal.
 So I've got already a YumiKuri fusion bunny of this Andersen tale (with elements of Anastasia --Romanova-- thrown in, Mikasa as the robber maiden, and Rainer and Bert as half-brother princes in a threesome with dashing stranger Annie!), but a Yukakira KKPCàlM version, with Yukari in the role of Kai and Akira in that of Gerda (which fits them like a glove), and a bit of a crossover with Ovid, Shakespeare, 80s lyrics (with AOI FRICKING TATEGAMI as the robber maiden, that's something to be quite expected!) and a pair of other Pretty Cure continuities... would be a purrfect way to celebrate my KKPCàlM OTP (and also my Suite Pretty Cure OTP, with whom I was dying to do something as well!!)!!
 The Ovid elements I will take into the flower dreams (a premise which also is part of my YumiKuri bunny!)...

-So basically the cast is like this:
+So basically the cast is like this, in order of appearance:

 - The Snow Queen as herself